shuaibiyy/shuaib.me/content/stormpath-java-backend.md

 +++
 date = "2016-02-09T15:35:23+08:00"
 description = ""
-title = "On Stormpath and a Java Backend"
+title = "Using Stormpath on a Java Backend"

 +++

-In a [previous post](http://callme.ninja/stormpath/), I talked about our motivation for picking Stormpath as a user management solution for [Distinction.ng](https://distinction.ng).
+In a [previous post](http://callme.ninja/stormpath/), I talked about our motivation for picking Stormpath as the user management solution for [Distinction.ng](https://distinction.ng).
 To recap, our app is built using Java on the backend and React on the front-end.
-In this post, I'll go through how we got Stormpath working in our Java stack.
+In this post, I'll go through how we got Stormpath working on our Java backend.

-We made use of Stormpath servlet plugin, which has an excellent [getting started guide](https://docs.stormpath.com/java/servlet-plugin/).
+We are making use of the Stormpath Java Servlet Plugin, which has an excellent [getting started guide](https://docs.stormpath.com/java/servlet-plugin/).
 The plugin is mostly configuration driven and comes with reasonable defaults.
 Most of your application-specific configuration should reside in a file called `stormpath.properties`.

-Our backend is RESTful, so we started by figuring out the endpoints we wanted to authenticate, and then it was a matter of adding lines like these to `stormpath.properties` file:
+Our backend API is RESTful, so we started by figuring out the endpoints we wanted to authenticate, and then simply added lines like these to our `stormpath.properties` file:

     stormpath.web.uris./api/exams/** = authc
     stormpath.web.uris./api/subjects/** = authc
     stormpath.web.uris./api/questions/** = authc

-By default, the Stormpath servlet plugin comes with a bunch of preconfigured endpoints, e.g. `/login, /register, /oauth/token` e.t.c.
-We wanted our endpoints to be prefixed with `/api`, so we did some renaming by adding to the properties file:
+By default, the Stormpath servlet plugin comes with a bunch of preconfigured endpoints, e.g. `/login, /register, /oauth/token` e.t.c. for different user management functions.
+We wanted our endpoints to be prefixed with `/api`, so we did some renaming in our `stormpath.properties` file:

     stormpath.web.logout.uri = /api/logout
     stormpath.web.register.uri = /api/register
     stormpath.web.accessToken.uri = /api/oauth/token

-We make use of token authentication as opposed to HTTP basic authentication, hence the `/api/oauth/token` endpoint.
+The property name for the HTTP basic authentication endpoint is `stormpath.web.login.uri` with a default value of `/login`.
+We prefer to use token authentication.

-Our backend API and front-end are located on separate domains, so we need to specify origins that are allowed to request for access tokens by adding to the properties file:
+Our backend API and front-end are located on separate domains, so we needed to specify origins that are allowed to request for access tokens by adding them to the properties file:

-    stormpath.web.accessToken.origin.authorizer.originUris = http://localhost:3500
+    stormpath.web.accessToken.origin.authorizer.originUris = http://localhost:3500, https://development-1.distinction.ng

-The value above is for local development, and we update it based on the current environment, e.g. development, staging.
+The values above are for local development, and we update them based on environment, i.e. development, staging and production.
+One way of updating the URIs is programmatically via environment variables, which is also [12-Factor App](http://12factor.net/) compliant.
 Additionally, we needed to setup a CORS filter to handle cross-domain communication between the client and server.
 If you aren't familiar with CORS, MDN has an excellent [write-up](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
-For that, we created a Jersey filter that looks like:
+For that, we created a Jersey filter like the following:

 	import com.stormpath.sdk.servlet.filter.HttpFilter;
 	// Imports skipped